MichaelC0531/blackjack/README.md

 Basic Game Flow:
 1. Game starts when player click on the '$100' button indicate betting
 2. 2 Cards are dealt to the player and the dealer, 1 of the dealer card is face down
-3. Player decides to get more card or to end the turn by clicking the 'Hit' button or the 'Hold' button respectively
+3. Player decides to get more card or to end the turn by clicking the 'Hit' button or the 'Stand' button respectively
-4.
+4. Dealer's card is disclosed and extra cards are dealt to dealer only if dealer's point is below 16

+Potential feature to add:
+1. Card counting practice mode - Allow players to choose number of decks they play with and used cards are discard after each round
+2. Total money tracking system - Create different money amount buttons and a number display to let player knows how much they are winning or losing

 **Good Luck !!!!!**